wavefrontHQ/docs/pages/doc/wavefront_spring_boot_faq.md

 ### What is the difference between the Wavefront for Spring Boot freemium cluster and a Wavefront trial?

 * **Wavefront for Spring Boot Freemium cluster** <br/>The freemium cluster supports limited data ingestion throughput with 5-day retention and no SLA guarantees.
 It allows developers to try out Wavefront without having to sign up or provide an email address.
+Freemium accounts with no activity for 3 days will be automatically deleted.

 * **Wavefront trial** <br/>The Wavefront trial allows you to experience the full power of the Wavefront platform by bringing in data from your cloud environments (AWS/GCP/Azure/vSphere), Kubernetes, over 200 integrations, and large-scale service fleets into a single observability platform.
 You can also create smart alerts that dynamically filter noise and capture true anomalies.
 When you sign up for a trial, we'll ask for some (minimal) information.

   Once you've signed up, you can retrieve an API token and configure it in your `application.properties` file:
   ```
+  # Spring Boot 3:
+  management.wavefront.api-token=44444-34this-45is-123a-sampletoken

+  # Spring Boot 2:
   management.metrics.export.wavefront.api-token=44444-34this-45is-123a-sampletoken
   ```